Immigration to Venezuela

-Immigration to Venezuela has been significant.
+Immigration to Venezuela historically has been significant.
+Because of the Venezuelan geographical location as a gateway to South America, this nation has been the plot for many newcomers, even taking place before Columbus' discovery in 1498 when many aboriginal inhabitants came and left Venezuela.
 After the Spanish colonization of the Americas brought European colonists and African slaves, immigration to Venezuela was significant particularly in the period after World War II, with large numbers of immigrants from Asia and Europe, particularly southern Europe.
 In addition, Venezuela shares a 1000-mile border with Colombia and has long had substantial numbers of Colombian residents.
 Since the 1980s, the Colombian conflict has seen largescale Colombian immigration, with Venezuela the number one destination for displaced Colombians.